PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 **Once again, loud, for the ones in the back, in pcdl >= version 3, all data is accessible by functions.
 There should be no need to fetch data directly from the `mcds.data` dictionaries.**

-We will explore these functions in the upcomming sections.
+We will explore these functions in the upcoming sections.